folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Name (required).** Name of the fund.
 *   **Code (required).** User-created, based on name.
+The code must be unique.
+It is recommended to use alphanumeric and intuitive codes.
 *   **Ledger (required).** Select the ledger associated with the fund.
+A fund may only be associated with a single ledger.
 *   **Status (required).** Select the status of the fund: Active, Frozen, or Inactive.
 Active means the fund is ongoing, Frozen means the fund has been put on pause, and Inactive means the fund is no longer in use.
 Note: The fund must be active to successfully open an order or for an invoice to be fully paid.
 *   **Type.** A category to describe the fund.
 Fiscal year rollover of funds is often defined by fund type, so definition of the type values should consider fiscal year rollover requirements.
 For example, endowment, or restricted.
 For more information about creating fund types, see [Settings > Finance > Fund types]({{< ref "/settings_finance.md#settings--finance--fund-types" >}}).
+Funds that are not assigned a fund type will be grouped under **No fund type** at fiscal year rollover.
 *   **Acquisition units.** If you only want particular users within certain acquisition units to be able to edit the fund, enter or select the Acquisition units from the drop-down list.
 You can select multiple units.
 If blank, any users with the appropriate permissions are allowed to edit the fund's information.
 For more information, see [Settings > Acquisition units]({{< ref "/settings_acquisition_units.md" >}}).
+PLease note: if the assigned acquisition unit restricts view, the fund will be filtered out of the selection list that appears in **Fund distribution** accordions on purchase order lines and invoices.
+Users will only be able to apply funds that are "public" or with which they share an acquisition unit.
 *   **Group.** To associate this fund with a group, select the group from the drop-down list.
 You can assign multiple groups.
 See [Creating a group](#creating-a-group) for more information.
 *   **Transfer from.** To allow transfers to this fund from any other fund, leave this field blank.
 To restrict transfers to this fund, enter or select the allowed funds from the drop-down list.
 You can select multiple funds.
 *   **Transfer to.** To allow transfers from this fund to any other fund, leave this field blank.
 To restrict transfers from this fund, enter or select the allowed funds from the drop-down list.
 You can select multiple funds.
 *   **External account (required).** The identifier for this account in an external financial system.
+If no integration with a financial system is desired, a library may use a hyphen (-) or other special character to satisfy the field requirement.
 *   **Description.** A description of the fund.
 For example, you may want to include the purpose of the fund.

 #### Creating a new budget

 A budget is a finance record that describes the amount of money available for a fiscal year within a fund.
 You can create a current or planned budget for a fund from the fund details pane.
 To create a planned budget, one or more upcoming fiscal years must already be set up in the fiscal year series associated with the Ledger.
 See  [Creating a fiscal year](#creating-a-fiscal-year) for more information.
+Previous budgets for past fiscal years will also appear on the fund details pane.